AashishJohri/Testing-Project/README.md

-# TrantorRobaticsProjectPractice
+# TrantorTestingPractice
-This Branch for the Robotics Project in Trantor
+This Branch for Testing Trantor Project